0x822a5b87/tiny-tree/README.md

 ```

 - `P` stands for a pointer points to another non-leaf node or leaf node;
-- `K` stands for the key-value parit of data, which is ordered;
+- `K` stands for the key-value pair of data, which is ordered;
 - `a` stands for the order of a B+Tree;
 - `c` stands for the maximum size of internal node, in other words, it compel `c <= a`;
 - Each internal node has at most a tree pointer;